|

 Evaluate your competitor's pricing scheme

 and price structure.
-What is the price point of your competitor's
+What is the price point of your

-products or services?
-Are your products better or inferior?
+competitor's products or services?
+Are your products

 2. Meta Tags / Search Engine Optimization

 Evaluate your competitor's website.
-View the
+View

 3. Search Rankings

-Perform generic searches in the major search
+Perform generic searches in the major

-in the search engines.
+better compete in the search engines.

 4. Specials / Marketing Campaigns

-Access your competitor's special offers and
+Access your competitor's special offers

-themselves.
-Evaluate any niche marketing -- perhaps they
+defining themselves.
+Evaluate any niche marketing --

-have located an untapped market that might be ripe for you
+perhaps they have located an untapped market that might

-as well.
+be ripe for you as well.

 5. Advertising

-Where do your competitors spend their advertising
+Where do your competitors spend their

-also consider advertising in.
+that you should also consider advertising in.

 6. Evaluate Links